lizadams/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ-WRF_tutorial_build_gcc.md

 cp -rp BLD_CCTM_v531_gcc ../../../WRF-4.1.1/cmaq
 ```

-### Step 6: Download twoway.tar.gz and unzip it.
+### Step 6: Download WRF4.1.1_CMAQ5.3.1_Coupled_Model_20191220.tar.gz and unzip it.
 A twoway directory is formed and move it inside WRFV411 as well.

 - The WRFv4.1.1-CMAQv5.3.1 coupled model is released as a tarball